Few DIY tasks are more intimidating than drilling a hole in a sheet of glass. It requires preparation, patience, and the proper tools.

 1. Select the Right Drill Bit

-You will need a specialist diamond drill bit like a diamond-coated tile and glass drill bit.
-It has a hollow body and cuts through the glass, leaving a wide diameter hole.
+You will need a specialist diamond drill bit such as a diamond-coated tile and glass bit.
+This has a hollow body and cuts through the glass, leaving a wide-diameter hole.

 2. Set the Speed of the Drill

 Cushion the plywood with newspaper or an old cloth.
-Then, set the glass down and using rubber clamps, hold it in position.
-Position a thin circle of clay an inch away from where the hole is going.
-Lift the drill and place the bit on the surface of the glass at a 45-degree angle.
+Then, set the glass down on it and use rubber clamps to hold it in place.
+Put a thin circle of clay about an inch from where you will be drilling.
+Hold the drill and place the bit on the surface of the glass at a 45-degree angle.

 4. Start Drilling

-Keep the area wet.
-This keeps the glass from heating and cracking, and preserves your drill bit.
-Gradually straighten the angle of the drill to 90 degrees.
-Once through to the other side, tidy up any rough edges with a diamond file.
+Keep the area wet as this will prevent the glass from overheating and cracking, and also preserves your drill bit.
+Gradually move the drill to a 90-degree angle.
+Once you are through to the other side, tidy up any rough edges with a diamond file.

 Can you Drill Through Glass Without Breaking It?

 To drill a hole through glass without breaking it, you need the right tools.
-And specifically a carbide or diamond-coated drill bit.
-It needs to be the spear tipped variety, or a hollow diamond-coated tile and glass bit.
+Specifically, that means a carbide or diamond-coated drill bit.
+It needs to be spear-tipped or a hollow diamond-coated tile and glass bit.

 These specialist bits scrape fine fragments off the glass rather than gouging out large pieces, which reduces the stress on the material.
 This will also help you achieve a smooth finish.

 What Type of Drill Bit Do You Use for Glass?

-Also, if you want to cut larger holes, try a diamond-coated hollow drill bit.
-Sometimes known as a tile and ceramics drill bit, it cuts a broader diameter.
-Again, it shaves the glass rather than gouging it out, so you get a smoother and neater finish.
+If you want to make larger holes, try a diamond-coated hollow drill bit.
+Sometimes known as a tile and ceramics drill bit, these cut a broader diameter.
+Again, they shave the glass rather than gouging it, so you will achieve a smoother, neater finish.

 Can You Cut Glass with a Dremel Tool?

 Dremel tools are ideal for cutting glass, as long as you are careful.
-The 360-degree diamond grit attachment cuts through glass with ease.
+The 360-degree diamond grit attachment will cut through glass with ease.

-If you have a Dremel, you don’t need a glass cutter.
-Follow the same procedure as using a spear tipped drill bit.
-Use bar soap and spread it over the site where the hole goes, and over the diamond-tipped Dremel bit.
+If you have a Dremel, you don’t need a dedicated glass cutter.
+Follow the same process as using a spear-tipped drill bit.
+Take a bar of soap and rub it over the site where the hole will go and the diamond-tipped Dremel bit, for lubrication.

-You still need cold water to keep the surface of the glass cool, but the soap coats the Dremel and eases the friction so that it can feed into the glass naturally without too much pressure.
+You still need cold water to keep the surface of the glass cool, but the soap will greatly reduce the friction so the Dremel can cut into the glass naturally without applying much pressure.